fahimbrew/Level-2-Assignment-1/README.md

 💡 Tip:
 If you're describing a thing → use interface
 If you're combining things or making choices → use type

+🔀 Union Type

+A union type means a value can be one thing or another.

+type ID = string | number;

+let userId: ID = "abc123";
+userId = 42; // also valid